Make a statement when you make purchases.

 Is a metal credit card worth it?

-Metal cards used to be exclusive for high-income individuals.
+Metal cards used to be exclusive for high-income users.
 But today, anyone with a good or excellent credit score can apply for a metal card.
 Most of these cards offer high rewards on travel and dining purchases, but there are few that you could use to earn rewards on Amazon purchases or gas.

 However, if none of these cards looks appealing to you, consider other rewards credit cards and compare your options.